|

 free test version of GGEbiplot.
 It is fully

-functional but is limited to small datasets.
+functional but is limited to small (7 by 7)

 -